alshdavid/BorrowScript/README.md

 <br>

-<i>Please contribute your thoughts to the design of this language specification!</i>
+<i>Please contribute your thoughts to the design of the language specification!</i>

 ## Hello World